labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step4.md

         self.shares -= nshares
 ```

 Without needing to import the validator types directly, the code is more concise and easier to maintain.
+This is a great example of how metaclasses can improve the quality of our code.